valentin-imbach/valentin-imbach.github.io/olympiad.md

 </figure>

 ### Roles at International Olympiads
-I've been involved at many intenrational mathematics competitions and plan to attend many more.
+I've been involved at many international mathematics competitions and plan to attend many more.
 - **Team Leader Liechtenstein** at the IMO 2025 in Australia
 - **Coordinator\*** at the Pan African Mathematics Olympiad 2024
 - **Team Leader Switzerland** at MEMO 2024 in Hungary